Drasungor/distcom/README.md

 ```
 limit: i64, // Optional, Integer from 1 to 50
 page: i64, // Optional, Integer from 1 onwards
-name_filter: String, // Optional, String of the beginning of the organization to filter the returned organizations
+name_filter: String, // Optional, String of the beginning of the organization's name to filter the returned organizations
 ```
 <br>